The uniform sparse FFT with application to PDEs with random coefficients: Introduction

-Unfortunately, we would need to apply the whole sFFT algorithm $G$ times separately, resulting in an unnecessary huge increase in the number of samples used and therefore, since each sample implies a call of the underlying, probably expensive differential equation solver, also in computation time of the algorithm.
+Unfortunately, we would need to apply such a pointwise approximation algorithm, like in our case sFFT, then $G$ times separately, resulting in an unnecessary huge increase in the number of samples used and therefore, since each sample implies a call of the underlying, probably expensive differential equation solver, also in computation time of the algorithm.
 Hence, we develop a modification of the sFFT to overcome this problem and compute the approximations of the functions $u_{\boldx_g}$ within one call of the new algorithm.
-In particular, our so-called \textit{uniform sparse Fast Fourier Transform (usFFT)} combines the candidate sets between each dimension-incremental step and therefore uses the same sampling nodes $\boldy$ for each point $\boldx_g \in \setT$.
+In particular, our so-called \textit{uniform sparse Fast Fourier Transform (usFFT)} combines some candidate sets between each dimension-incremental step, which allows to use the same sampling nodes $\boldy$ for each point $\boldx_g \in \setT_G$ in the next step.
 This strategy manages to keep the number of used samples in a reasonable size and hence decreases the computation time drastically compared to $G$ applications of the sFFT algorithm itself.
 We summarize this in the following Theorem: